 - Jill Wigglesworth: g.wigglesworth[at]unimelb.edu[dot]au.

-Papers (8,000 words max) should conform to the guidelines of the journal, and are to be submitted online by 30 September 2014.
+Papers (8,000 words max) should conform to the guidelines of the journal, and are to be submitted online (link no longer active) by 30 September 2014.